-Finally, a glasshouse that will last a lifetime
+Finally, a greenhouse that will last a lifetime

-We are absolutely delighted with our new greenhouse, finally we have our dream glasshouse and we intend to make the most of it.
+We are absolutely delighted with our new greenhouse, finally we have our dream greenhouse and we intend to make the most of it.

 Henry Bradshaw approached a local greenhouse provider who offered a wooden three quarter span greenhouse to replace the two old Victorian greenhouses.
 Having expressed his concerns at the time that the wood was not cedar and would rot after a few years, Henry was assured that it would be pressure treated and ‘would last a lifetime!’

 “It was soon apparent that the lifetime promised was relatively short, the ridge line collapsed two years ago making the repair uneconomic,” explains Henry.

 “I reviewed the market again and considered a few suppliers.
 In the light of my previous experience I had changed the specification to a lean to and had accepted that wood had severe limitations.
 I found generally that the build quality of the ones I reviewed was unsatisfactory or the price quoted was more than I was prepared to pay.”